 Understand access privileges

 Once you've decided how accounts will be managed in ArcGIS Enterprise, you need to decide what privileges you want users who access your ArcGIS organization to have.
-Privileges are defined by whether or not the user accessing your portal is part of the ArcGIS organization.
+Privileges are defined by whether the user accessing your portal is part of the ArcGIS organization.

 Users who access the portal without an ArcGIS organizational account can only search for and use public items.
 For example, if a public web map is embedded into a website, users looking at the map will be accessing an item of your portal, even though they do not have an account.
 It is up to you to enable this type of access.
 You can always disable access to persons who do not already belong to the ArcGIS organization.
 To learn how to do this, see Disable anonymous access.